Demographia

 The overwhelming percentage of US suburban growth (85 percent) has been natural growth and from rural areas, rather than from central cities.
 Suburbanization is universal in high-income nations and urban densities have been falling at an even greater rate in Europe and Canada.

-Demographia is Affiliated with The Public Purpose, A Top National Journal Internet Site
+Demographia: Affiliated with The Public Purpose, Twice A National Journal Top Internet Site

 Demographia is "pro-choice" with respect to urban development.